vmstan/vmstan.github.io/_posts/2015-02-23-blog-engineering.md

 ---
-layout: "post"
+layout: post
-title: "Blog Engineering"
+title: Blog Engineering
 ---

 I spend a considerable amount of time and effort considering the infrastructure and engine that powers this blog, far more than I've ever spent contributing actual content.